wbyoung/jsi/_posts/00-01-01-welcome-notes.md

   the job.
 Re-assure the students that even when that happens, we're here to guide and answer questions.

+#### Cheating

+We're all adults, but a cheating student will hurt everyone in the class.
+This is worth point out to them.
+Also, all the notes that the instructor uses for the classes are available online with full solutions.
+Eventually they'll know enough to find them (if they don't already today).
+Point this out and request that they respect everyone in the class by not reading the instructor notes.

 ## Project

 - Expected questions for the project include how to keep line breaks when using